 If you are tracking what happens following a click and you value all of those conversions equally, then this strategy is for you.
 Only include conversions you want Smart Bidding to optimize for in your “conversions” column.
 Other actions can still be tracked in the “all conversions” column.

-If your goal is to maintain an average CPA across a portfolio of campaigns:
+If your goal is to maintain an average CPA across a campaign or portfolio of campaigns:

 - Use the Target CPA strategy.
-You establish a portfolio of keywords and a target CPA for that group.
+You set a target CPA for a campaign or group of campaigns.
 Some conversions in the group may cost more than the target, and some may cost less.
 This strategy will optimize for an average CPA equal to the target you set.
-Use this if you have a very specific CPA goal for that portfolio in your account.
+Use this if you have a very specific CPA goal for certain campaigns.

 If your goal is to drive as many conversions as possible within a set budget:

 - Use the Maximize conversions strategy.
 Maximize conversions automatically sets bids to help get the most conversions for your campaign while spending your budget.